On the Write Queries page, you can write and run custom queries with GSQL.

 If you want to install all queries that you haven’t installed yet, click the "Install all queries" button in the GSQL Queries toolbar.

-After some verification time, a pop up window listing all queries to be installed will show:
+A pop-up window listing all queries to be installed appears:

 Click the INSTALL button.
 Installation may take several minutes depending on the number of queries to install.